Is your business ready to go global?

 Anything that’s worth doing is probably going to be challenging.
 And things take time.
 It took us one and a half years to convince the chef of a well-known restaurant to work with us and feature some of our products on his menu.

-Also, think about how your business intersects with other areas, and what you can offer alongside your main revenue stream.
-One thing we offer is experiential travel: immersive experiences for customers, partners, and other stakeholders to come and experience a harvest or paddy tour.
-These deepen understanding of our business, encourage investment and strengthen existing partnerships.
+One thing we offer is experiential travel: immersive tourism for customers, partners, and other stakeholders to experience a harvest or paddy tour.
+These deepen understanding of our business, encourage investment, and strengthen existing partnerships.

-Demonstrating what your business offers first-hand, and on a human level, is important – whether that’s a retail space, factory or workshop tour.
+Demonstrating what your business offers first-hand, and on a human level, is important – whether that’s a retail space, factory, or workshop tour.
 In-person connections help get to the heart of your product and what you do.

 To find out more about Langit Collective, visit their website here.